EdinbR/EdinbR.github.io/_posts/2016-11-03-Nov-meeting.markdown

 author: susjoh
 ---

-The next meeting will be held on Wednesday **16th of October** at **5.30pm in Room LG.11 in David Hume Tower**, followed by drinks and chat in the Potting Shed.
+The next meeting will be held on Wednesday **16th of November** at **5.30pm in Room LG.11 in David Hume Tower**, followed by drinks and chat in the Potting Shed.

 We are very pleased to welcome [Dr Colin Gillespie](http://www.mas.ncl.ac.uk/~ncsg3/) as our speaker this month.
 Colin is a senior statistics lecturer at Newcastle University.
 He has been using R since 1999 and teaching R programming for the last eight years.
 Colin has authored a number of R packages, regularly answers R questions on stackoverflow and recently published [Efficient R programming](https://csgillespie.github.io/efficientR/) with O'Reilly.